Bloons Tower Defense: Bloons

+Towers

 Towers, most of which are monkeys, are the main defensive utility in the Bloons TD series.
 Each tower has its own unique purpose, power, and use, with some being powerful against specific bloons but unable to target others effectively.
 Every tower can be upgraded to increase power and other capabilities by spending the in-game currency, known simply as 'money', which is earned by popping bloons and at the end of each round.
 In Bloons TD 4 onwards, certain towers such as banana farms can be placed to produce additional money during a round (end of the round in Bloons TD 4).